Beautiful Dyed Easter Eggs

 Classic Easter eggs

-- Prepare the dye – In a paper cup, add 1 tsp of food color with 1 tsp of vinegar.
+- Prepare the dye – Add 1 tsp of food color to a paper cup with 1 tsp of vinegar.
 Combine well.
-Then, top with water.
+Then, top it with water, preferably hot water.

-Pro tip – I used 6 paper cups with dyes and made two eggs in each, one after the other. - Dry – Using a spoon take the egg out and place it on the paper towel to dry.
+Pro tip – I used six paper cups with dyes and made two eggs in each, one after the other. - Dry – Using a spoon, transfer the egg to a paper towel to dry.

 Speckled Easter eggs